 5. Store in your refrigerator for 24 hours, turning the turkey 180 degrees after the first 12 hours.

 A smoked turkey must reach an internal temperature of 165°F in the breast before being served.
-Smoking at 300F takes about 15 – 20 minutes per pound.
-For a 12-pound turkey with no stuffing, plan on smoking the bird for around 4 hours.
+Smoking at 300°F takes about 15 – 20 minutes per pound.
+For a 12-pound turkey with no stuffing, plan on smoking the bird for around 4 hours before you hit this temperature in the turkey breast.
 For more of a breakdown on cooking times for various turkey sizes at different temperatures, Epicurious has a great article.
-For this cook we are going with 300F for around 4 hours.
+Wee are going with 300°F for around 4 hours for this recipe.

 4 Tips to Smoking the Entire Turkey

-1. Invest and use a digital thermometer.
+1. Invest and use a digital meat thermometer.
 We talk about temperatures a lot here because the safest way to cook meat is to use temperature checks during your cooking process.
-A thermometer reads quickly and accurately so you’re not guessing when your turkey is done.
+A meat thermometer reads quickly and accurately so you’re not guessing when your turkey is done.
 Keep in mind for smoking a turkey it will continue to cook after being taken off the smoker.
-You’ll get a smoky flavor and avoid a dry overdone turkey, if you smoke the turkey to an internal temperature of 155°F. Let it rest until it reaches 165°F. Our favorite smoker thermometers.
+You’ll get a smoky flavor and avoid a dry overdone turkey, if you smoke the turkey to an internal temperature of 155°F. Let the turkey rest until the probe in the turkey breast reaches 165°F. Our favorite smoker thermometers.

 3. Choose your type of wood.
-The type of wood you use in your smoker affects the smoke flavor.
+The type of wood you use in your smoker affects the flavor of your smoked turkey.
 Cherry wood, alder wood, and maple wood complement a turkey’s natural flavors.
 Although hickory is frequently used with barbecues, the deep strong flavor may overwhelm the subtle turkey flavors.
-Read our article on best woods for smoking turkey.
+Choosing the type of wood chips you’ll use for your smoked turkey recipe can dramatically impact the flavor, but we can help with our article on best woods for smoking turkey.

 Smoked Turkey Recipe

-After you brined the turkey for 24 hours, it is time to move on to the actual smoking part of the cook.
+After you’ve kept your bird in the smoked turkey brine for 24 hours, it is time to move on to the actual smoking part of the cook.
 This is the easiest part and since we are not adding any stuffing to the turkey, the time to cook will only be around 3 to 4 hours with a 12lbs turkey.

 Equipment Needed